 In terms of sound standards, one user noted that the Mojo enhances the audio output of their mobile device exponentially.

 - They noticed a significant difference between playing music through their iPhone and the Mojo.

-Additionally, another user was astounded by the outcome of using the Mojo accompanying their headphones.
+Additionally, another user was astounded when they paired the Mojo with their headphones.

-- Additionally, the Mojo engaged the user with some classic songs, which they had not listened to in a long time, and they were amazed by the soundstage.
+- Additionally, the user listened to some classic songs with the Mojo, and they were amazed by the soundstage.